ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 # Server Configuration
 RavenDB is **Safe by Default** which means its set of options are configured for best safety.
 However, these options can be manually configured in order to accommodate different server behavior.

-## Setting Config Options
-There are few ways to configure option values before initiating the new server's instance.

 {PANEL:Environment Variables}

 Configuration can be adjusted by preceding configuration keys with `RAVEN_` or `RAVEN.` prefix.